 \section{Abstract}

-In this work we obtain results related to the approximation of $h$-dimensional dominant subspaces and low rank approximations of matrices $ A\in\mathbb K^{m\times n}$ (where $\mathbb K=\mathbb R$ or $\mathbb C)$ in case there is no singular gap at the index $h$, i.e. if $\sigma_h=\sigma_{h+1}$ (where $\sigma_1\geq \ldots\geq \sigma_p\geq 0$ denote the singular values of $ A$, and $p=\min\{m,n\}$).
-In order to do this, we develop a novel perspective for the convergence analysis of the classical deterministic block Krylov methods in this context.
-Indeed, starting with a matrix $ X\in\mathbb K^{n\times r}$ with $r\geq h$ satisfying a compatibility assumption with some $h$-dimensional right dominant subspace, we show that block Krylov methods produce arbitrarily good approximations for both problems mentioned above.
-Our approach is based on recent work by Drineas, Ipsen, Kontopoulou and Magdon-Ismail on approximation of structural left dominant subspaces.
-The main difference between our work and previous work on this topic is that instead of exploiting a singular gap at $h$ (which is zero in this case) we exploit the nearest existing singular gaps.
+We develop a novel convergence analysis of the classical deterministic block Krylov methods for the approximation of $h$-dimensional dominant subspaces and low-rank approximations of matrices $ A\in\mathbb K^{m\times n}$ (where $\mathbb K=\mathbb R$ or $\mathbb C)$ in the case that there is no singular gap at the index $h$ i.e., if $\sigma_h=\sigma_{h+1}$ (where $\sigma_1\geq \ldots\geq \sigma_p\geq 0$ denote the singular values of $ A$, and $p=\min\{m,n\}$).
+Indeed, starting with a (deterministic) matrix $ X\in\mathbb K^{n\times r}$ with $r\geq h$ satisfying a compatibility assumption with some $h$-dimensional right dominant subspace of $A$, we show that block Krylov methods produce arbitrarily good approximations for both problems mentioned above.
+Our approach is based on recent work by Drineas, Ipsen, Kontopoulou and Magdon-Ismail on the approximation of structural left dominant subspaces.
+The main difference between our work and previous work on this topic is that instead of exploiting a singular gap at the prescribed index $h$ (which is zero in this case) we exploit the nearest existing singular gaps.